joe-castle/timrjs/README.md

 #### Parameters
 **startTime**

-Accepts time as a string, e.g. '10:00' or the time in seconds, e.g. 600.
-Will also accept a string containing a whole number, e.g. '600'.
+Accepts a string or a number; a number is treated as seconds.
+Examples of accepted syntax:
+ - `'10:00'` - Time units must be separated by a colon.
+ - `600` - Equivalent to 10 minutes.
+ - `'50'` - 50 seconds.
+ - `'25m'` - Equivalent to '25:00'
+ - `'25h'` - Equivalent to '25:00:00'
+ - `0` - Sets up a stopwatch style counter, counting up rather than down.

 If the provided time is invalid (wrong type, or incorrect time format) an error will be thrown.
 Currently we only support times up to 999:59:59.

-If the time is set to 0, the timer will act as a stopwatch and count up rather than down.

 **options**